 Beyond basic estate planning is advanced estate planning.
 Advanced estate planning is highly beneficial for those who either have sizeable estates or who are looking to preserve and protect their estate for future generations.
 Advanced estate planning can include asset protection, gifting, irrevocable trusts, irrevocable life insurance trusts (ILITs), intentionally defective irrevocable trusts (IDITs/IDGTs) and irrevocable charitable trusts (CRATs/CRUTs/CLATs/CLUTs).
 Attorneys knowledgeable in advanced estate planning are also able to put together special needs trusts and self-cancelling installment notes (SCINs).

-There are ways to determine whether or not advanced estate planning would be beneficial, in addition to the more traditional estate planning.
-Some indictors that you may need advanced estate planning would be:
+There are ways to determine whether or not advanced estate planning would be beneficial.
+Some indicators that you may need advanced estate planning would be:

 - You are single and your net worth is over $1,000,000

 - You are married and your net worth is over $2,000,000

 - The state you live in has its own estate taxes, and your net worth is more than the state exemption

 - You wish to create an education fund for children or grandchildren

 - You know you are going to be receiving a large inheritance,

 - Your 401(k) or IRA accounts have more than $200,000 in them,

 - You have a significant life insurance policy